jalridley/palmodoro/README.md

 -   React
 -   Javascript
 -   HTML/CSS/SCSS
--   this project is mobile first
+-   this project is mobile first with responsive design